 Date 1st deployment: First operations 1985 (RRS Challenger 6A/85); First long-term moored instrumentation 1991 (Bathysnap, RRS Challenger 79); PAP3 sediment traps from 1989; PAP1 mooring from 2002

 Operated by: NOC

 Status: running (updated May 2020)

 Study the connections between the lower atmosphere, water column and seafloor at a deep ocean site in the Northeast Atlantic, understanding ecosystem function especially related to carbon sequestration dynamics.

 Description of the infrastructure

-The observatory has one surface metorological buoy (air and 1m depth) and a subsurface sensor frame (30 m depth) that measure many biogeochemical variables.
-A PAP-3 mooring has sediment traps at various depth to 3000 m depth.
-A bathysnap (4850 m depth) takes seabed images.
+The observatory has one surface meteorological buoy (air and 1m depth) and a subsurface sensor frame (30 m depth) that measure many Essential Ocean variables (PAP1).
+A PAP-3 mooring has sediment traps at 3000 to 4750 m depth.
+A Bathysnap (4850 m depth) takes seabed images.